bellcastle88/ReactLorem-ipsum/README.md

 # ReactLorem-ipsum

-This is a ReactLorem-ipsum which can see Reviews.
+This is a ReactLorem-ipsum which can generate lorem

 ## Built with: